Novelty Detection via Robust Variational Autoencoding: DESCRIPTION OF MAW

-\section{Description of MAW}
+\section{DESCRIPTION OF MAW}

 We motivate and overview the underlying model and assumptions of MAW in \S\ref{subsec:motivation_overview}.
-We describe the simple implementation details of its components in \S\ref{subsec:details}.
+We describe the implementation details of its components in \S\ref{subsec:details} and sketch the algorithm procedures in the supplementary materials.
 Fig.~\ref{fig:arch} illustrates the general idea of MAW and can assist in reading this section.

-\subsection{The model and assumptions of MAW}
+\subsection{The Model and Assumptions of MAW}

 MAW aims to robustly estimate a mixture inlier-outlier distribution for the training data and then use its inlier component to detect outliers in the testing data.
 For this purpose, it designs a novel variational autoencoder with an underlying mixture model and a robust loss function in the latent space.
 We find the variational framework natural for novelty detection.
 Indeed, it learns a distribution that describes the inlier training examples and generalizes to the inlier test data.
-Moreover, the variational formulation allows a direct modeling of a Gaussian mixture model in the latent space, unlike a standard autoencoder.
+Moreover, the variational formulation allows a direct modeling of a Gaussian mixture model (GMM) in the latent space, unlike a standard autoencoder.